CastroForGeorgia/GA-5/content/_campaign/welcome-hub/get-involved/quick-start-guide.md

+---
+layout: page
+title: "Quick-Start Guide – Join in 5 Minutes"
+description: "Create a GitHub account, star the campaign, and introduce yourself—three easy steps to start contributing to Castro for Georgia."
+---

 # 🚀 **Quick-Start Guide: Get Started in 5 Minutes**

 Welcome!
 Getting involved is quick and easy—no special tech skills required.
 Follow these three simple steps and you'll officially join the Castro for Georgia campaign team!